Youthful Folly

 Youthful Folly is a 1934 British drama film directed by Miles Mander and starring Irene Vanbrugh, Jane Carr and Mary Lawson.
-It was a quota quickie made at Shepperton Studios for release by Columbia Pictures.
+It was written by Heinrich Fraenkel based on the 1931 playThe Expensive Halo by Josephine Tey, and was a quota quickie made at Shepperton Studios for release by Columbia Pictures.
 It portrays the love lives of the son of daughter of an aristocratic lady.

 It is also known by the alternative title Intermezzo.